pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

-:meth:`Pixmap.clearWith`      clear parts of a pixmap :meth:`Pixmap.copyPixmap`     copy parts of another pixmap :meth:`Pixmap.gammaWith`      apply a gamma factor to the pixmap :meth:`Pixmap.getPNGData`     return a PNG as a memory area :meth:`Pixmap.invertIRect`    invert the pixels of a given area :meth:`Pixmap.setAlpha`       sets alpha values :meth:`Pixmap.shrink`         reduce size keeping proportions :meth:`Pixmap.tintWith`       tint a pixmap with a color :meth:`Pixmap.writeImage`     save a pixmap in various formats :meth:`Pixmap.writePNG`       save a pixmap as a PNG file :attr:`Pixmap.alpha`          transparency indicator :attr:`Pixmap.colorspace`     pixmap's :ref:`Colorspace`
+:meth:`Pixmap.clearWith`      clear parts of a pixmap :meth:`Pixmap.copyPixmap`     copy parts of another pixmap :meth:`Pixmap.gammaWith`      apply a gamma factor to the pixmap :meth:`Pixmap.getImageData`   return a memory area in a variety of formats :meth:`Pixmap.getPNGData`     return a PNG as a memory area :meth:`Pixmap.invertIRect`    invert the pixels of a given area :meth:`Pixmap.pixel`          return the value of a pixel :meth:`Pixmap.setAlpha`       sets alpha values :meth:`Pixmap.shrink`         reduce size keeping proportions :meth:`Pixmap.tintWith`       tint a pixmap with a color :meth:`Pixmap.writeImage`     save a pixmap in a variety of formats :meth:`Pixmap.writePNG`       save a pixmap as a PNG file :attr:`Pixmap.alpha`          transparency indicator :attr:`Pixmap.colorspace`     pixmap's :ref:`Colorspace`